ait-aecid/aminer-aelastic/README.md

 # aminer-aelastic

-This daemon polls logs from elasticsearch and writes it to a unix-domain-socket(for logdata-anomaly-miner)
+This daemon polls logs from elasticsearch and writes it to a unix-domain-socket(for [logdata-anomaly-miner](https://github.com/ait-aecid/logdata-anomaly-miner.git))

+**please note that this project is  work in progress**

 # Installation